 We at breakfast and lunch here every day and the food was great.
 The chicken sandwich is a standout and may be the best I have every had!

 Finally, there is a roof top bar and lounge area, called Sunset Terrace, on the third floor overlooking the Pacific Ocean.
 It’s a great spot to relax and have a cocktail as the sun sets before you head out for dinner.

 Oceana Santa Monica Amenities

 The hotel is built around the pool, which has very comfortable lounge chairs, day beds, olive trees and a seating/dining area with a fire pit.
-The pool is fairly small, so you may have a hard time getting some chairs during prime season, but we had no issues during our stay.
+The pool is fairly small (similar to the Alila Marea), so you may have a hard time getting some chairs during prime season, but we had no issues during our stay.